 Anyway, Melisandre’s purpose becomes clear.
 She’s at Dragonstone to pimp out Jon Snow, the conduit that connects the being of fire and the being of ice.
 “Summon him,” she urges Dany.

 Meanwhile at Winterfell, it isn’t a dark and stormy night.
 It’s a grey, cold day.
 Jon has shared Tyrion’s invitation to RVSP at Dragonstone with his own advisers.
 Everyone agrees it’s likely a trap, there being no good endings for Starks every time they’re summoned to appear in the south.

-As Jon mulls over his decision, Cersei is busy inciting the remaining lords and ladies she has under thrall to aid her in keeping her crown.
+As Jon mulls over his decision, Cersei is busy inciting the remaining lords and ladies she has under thrall to aid her in keeping her crown with a speech that basically boils down to “Make Westeros Great Again.”
 She’s down to the more minor lords, led by Randyll Tarly, who doesn’t seem convinced.
 Whatever else Sam’s father may be, his honour is worth a lot to him, and not only can he barely stand the Lannisters, he also respects his allegiance to Highgarden, and House Tyrell.